Brian Boru: Literature

 Finnegans Wake (1939), by James Joyce, makes multiple references to Brian Boru and Clontarf, in neologisms typical of that book ("clontarfminded") and obscure references (e.g. "as true as the Vernons have Brian's sword"—McHugh points out that the Vernons, an Italian family, had an ancient sword said to be Brian Boru's).

 In the 1949 novel Silverlock by John Myers Myers, the death of Brian Boru is described from the main character's viewpoint.

 Morgan Llywelyn's Lion of Ireland (1980) is a historical novel about the life of Brian Boru.

 Donal O'Neill's Sons of Death (1988), a historical novel about Brian Boru, is told from the point of view of MelPatrick, a young nobleman at Brian's court.
 It uses the fictional device of the long-lost Brjánssaga as its source.
 It is the third in a series based on Irish history, beginning c.
 800 BC (vol. 1, Crucible; vol. 2 Of Gods and Men).

 The story of Brian Boru's final battle and death is told in Frank Delaney's novel Ireland (2005).

 Robert E. Howard wrote two versions of the Battle of Clontarf in 1931; a realistic historical novellette entitled "The Spears of Clontarf", which he modified to include fantastic elements such as the appearance of the God Odin and retitled "The Grey God Passes".
 "The Cairn on the Headland" is a sequel to the latter set in the present day.

+Brian Boru's stand against the Vikings at the Battle of Clontarf was referenced in the Star Trek: Deep Space Nine episode "Bar Association", as the subject of a holosuite program devised by Chief Miles O'Brien - a proud Irishman (who, naturally, played Boru).

+Little Irish History Heroes (2026) by Niamh Donnellan includes the story of Brian Boru suitable for young children.